Administrative Officer Grade C

 Purpose of the job:

-Hatfield Woodhouse Primary Academy is looking to appoint an Administrative Officer to join our academy in May 2020 to cover maternity.
-You will work under direction to provide, routine clerical and administrative support to the Academy.
-You will also provide cover for reception as required.
+Darton Academy are looking to appoint a Administrative Officer to join our academy as soon as possible.
+Under direction, to provide routine clerical, administrative support to the Academy.
+To provide cover for reception as required.

 Duties & responsibilities: